Leon-Agar/LegendBots/README.md

 * Bypass recaptcha v3
 * Updated FB files

-## Beta PartyBots
+## PartyBots
-Note: The bots may not appear and it is because it is still a beta version.
-You can reload the game and reconnect them.
+Note: The bots may not appear so try to reconnect until the bots appear

 ## Usage Repl
 1. [usage bots with repl.it](https://www.youtube.com/watch?v=xIupgFR7ZTY)